j323m13/minikube/README.md

   `minikube start --driver=docker --cpus=2 --memory=2G --nodes=3 -p server`

-  we can test if our nodes have been created:
+  We can test if our nodes have been created:
    `kubectl get nodes -o wide`

-  For our exemple, we need the ip of our minikube server profile:
+  For our exemple, we will need the ip of our minikube server profile:
    `minikube ip -p server`
    We keep this ip for further use (in config file).

 ## set up our kubernetes cluster
 As we can see in the docker image of pihole, we need to map the `53` ports (`UDP` and `TCP`) as well as the `8000` port (access to admin pannel: web interface).
-We also need to create two folder on our machine (`etc/` and `/dnsmasq.d`) and to map those folder inside the pods (`/etc/pihole` and `/etc/dnsmasq.d`).
+We also need to create two folder on our machine (`etc/` and `/dnsmasq.d`) and to map those folders inside the pods (`/etc/pihole` and `/etc/dnsmasq.d`).
 Last but not least, we need to set a password to access the web admin pannel.
 There are advantages and disadvantages to doing this.
 - Advantages: you can change the password and redeploy the pods.
 Each pod has the same password.
-- Disadvantage: if someone has access to the file, then they know the password.
+- Disadvantage: if someone has access to the file, then he/she knows the admin password.

 ```
 docker run -d \